Warren Bennis Scholars Program

 A selection committee will evaluate the applications and invite the most qualified candidates for individual interviews in March.
 Candidates moving on to the next round will then be invited to a final group interview.
-Candidates selected for the sixth cohort of Warren Bennis Scholars will be notified in April.
+Candidates selected for the seventh cohort of Warren Bennis Scholars will be notified in April.

 David C. Bohnett Chair in Social Entrepreneurship

 Founding Director, USC Marshall Brittingham Social Enterprise Lab

 Questions about the program should be directed to: